PyCQA/isort/docs/configuration/options.md

 ## Known Future Library

 Force isort to recognize a module as part of Python's internal future compatibility libraries.
 WARNING: this overrides the behavior of __future__ handling and therefore can result in code that can't execute.
-If you're looking to add dependencies such as six a better option is to create a another section below --future using custom sections.
+If you're looking to add dependencies such as six, a better option is to create another section below --future using custom sections.
 See: https://github.com/PyCQA/isort#custom-sections-and-ordering and the discussion here: https://github.com/PyCQA/isort/issues/1463.

 **Type:** Frozenset
 **Default:** `('__future__',)`